Maybelline

-Maybelline New York (formerly The Maybelline Company and Mabelline and Co.), trading as Maybelline (/ˈmeɪbɪliːn/ MAY-bil-een), is an American multinational cosmetics, skin care, fragrance, and personal care company, based in New York City.
-It was founded in Chicago in 1914, and has been a subsidiary of French cosmetics company L'Oréal since 1996.
+Maybelline New York (formerly The Maybelline Company and Mabelline and Co.), trading as and commonly known as simply Maybelline (/ˈmeɪbɪliːn/ MAY-bil-een), is an American multinational cosmetics, skin care, perfume, and personal care company, based in New York City.
+Founded in Chicago in 1915, it has been a subsidiary of French cosmetics company L'Oréal since 1996.

 History

 The Maybelline Company was founded in Chicago by pharmacist Thomas Lyle Williams in 1915.
 Williams noticed his older sister Mabel applying a mixture of Vaseline and coal dust to her eyelashes to give them a darker, fuller look.
 He adapted it with a chemistry set and produced a product sold locally called Lash-Brow-Ine.

 Williams renamed his eye beautifier Maybelline in her honor.
-In 1917, the company produced Maybelline Cake Mascara, "the first modern eye cosmetic for everyday use," and Ultra Lash, the first mass-market automatic, in the 1960s.
+In 1917, the company produced Maybelline Cake Mascara, "the first modern eye cosmetic for everyday use", and Ultra Lash, the first mass-market automatic, in the 1960s.

 In 1967, the company was sold by Williams to Plough Inc. (now Schering-Plough) in Memphis, Tennessee.
-The entire cosmetic production facility was moved from Chicago to Memphis over one weekend.
-In 1975, the company moved to Little Rock, Arkansas, where it is still located.
+The cosmetic production facility was moved from Chicago to Memphis over one weekend.
+In 1975, the company moved to Little Rock, Arkansas.
 In 1990, Schering-Plough sold Maybelline to a New York investment firm, Wasserstein Perella & Co.
-Maybelline’s headquarters remained in Memphis until its acquisition by L'Oréal in 1996.
+Maybelline's headquarters remained in Memphis until its acquisition by L'Oréal in 1996.
 Its headquarters was then moved to New York City in 1996 and its factory to Brooklyn in 2000.